worlduniting/bookpub/example-book/Code_Of_Conduct.md

 ### A CIVIL HUMAN Ethic

-As a community of people working together, we agree to abide by the CIVIL HUMAN Ethic
+As a community of people desiring to work together in a peaceful and respectful manner, we agree to abide by the [CIVIL HUMAN Ethic](https://worlduniting.org/a-civil-human-ethic).

 **H.U.M.A.N.
 Conduct**